What is a Cohort?

 If I change cohorts will I have to pay a second time for the same required course or module?

-You do not have to pay twice for the same course or module within the allotted time of your program.
+You do not have to pay twice for the same module, assuming a grade of B or better was earned.

 May I substitute a module from a different concentration and continue in my concentration?